gwichern/sirens/README.markdown

 # Example
 Coming soon.
 See the examples/ directory for some ideas.

+# Upcoming changes / Helping out
+There are a number of tasks we are planning for improving Sirens.
+If you are interested in working on or making any fixes to Sirens, thanks!
+Just fork this project.
+If you're looking for some inspiration, check out TODO.markdown.

 # Acknowledgements
 Sirens is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
 For more information, the following papers may be of interest: